Diving suit: Hot water suits

 Hot water suits are loose fitting neoprene wetsuits used in cold water commercial surface-supplied diving.
 A hose in the diver's umbilical line, which links the diver to the surface support, carries the hot water from a heater at the surface down to the suit.
-The diver controls the flow rate of the water from a valve near his waist, allowing him to vary the warmth of the suit in response to changes in environmental conditions and workload.
+The diver controls the flow rate of the water from a valve near their waist, allowing them to vary the warmth of the suit in response to changes in environmental conditions and workload.
 Tubes inside the suit distribute the water to the limbs, chest, and back.
 Special boots, gloves, and hood are worn to extend heating to the extremities.
 Breathing gas heating at the helmet is available by using a hot water shroud over the helmet inlet piping between the valve block and the regulator.
 These suits are normally made of foamed neoprene and are similar to wetsuits in construction and appearance, but they do not fit as closely by design, and need not be very thick, as their primary function is to temporarily retain and guide the flow of the heating water.
 The wrists and ankles of the suit are open, allowing water to flush out of the suit as it is replenished with fresh hot water from the surface.

 Hot water suits are often used for deep dives when breathing mixes containing helium are used.
-Helium conducts heat much more efficiently than air, which means that the diver will lose large quantities of body heat through the lungs when breathing it.
+Helium conducts heat much more efficiently than air, but has a lower molar heat capacity.
+The heat capacity by volume is increased proportionally to the pressure which means that the diver will lose large quantities of body heat through the lungs when breathing it at great depths.
 This compounds the risk of hypothermia already present in the cold temperatures found at these depths.
 Under these conditions a hot water suit is a matter of survival, not comfort.
 Loss of heated water supply for hot water suits can be a life-threatening emergency with a high risk of debilitating hypothermia.
 Just as an emergency backup source of breathing gas is required, a backup water heater is also an essential precaution whenever dive conditions warrant a hot water suit.
 If the heater fails and a backup unit cannot be immediately brought online, a diver in the coldest conditions can die within minutes.
 Depending on decompression obligations, bringing the diver directly to the surface could prove equally deadly.